Rhubarb stalks are used by a lot of people in cooking and baking recipes, though they are rarely eaten on their own.

 If you’re keeping rhubarb at room temperature, it’s fine to be left on the counter, though this will give it the least amount of time in its prime.

 It’s also best to leave rhubarb unwrapped on the counter.
 If wrapped, this will trap in the ripening hormone ethylene, which breaks down fruit and vegetables.

 For best results, store rhubarb in the fridge, ideally wrapped in foil.

-Lay the rhubarb stalks out on a large piece of foil and wrap them loosely, but ensuring they’re snug.
-Crimp the ends of the foil, ensuring it’s not airtight, then place in the fridge.
+Lay the rhubarb stalks out on a large piece of foil and wrap them loosely, but ensure they’re snug.
+Crimp the ends of the foil, ensuring it’s not airtight, then place it in the fridge.